rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Block-Chain.md

 Indeed, ping-backs to the original sources are welcome by the readers, the authors, and the publishers of instructional hard copies.

-Therefore, it is the policy of the **[MMINAIL][3]** to always provide a **Ping Back** to the original author, or to the publisher of the original publication when citing 3rd party work.
+Therefore, it is the policy of the **[MMINAIL][1]** to always provide a **Ping Back** to the original author, or to the publisher of the original publication when citing 3rd party work.

 ### Inline References

-1. [MMINAIL](https://mminail.github.io/){:title="Click to Visit the current Home Page of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.
+1. [MMINAIL](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.
 The MMINAIL is an acronym for the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation.
-Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the current Home Page of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.
+Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.

 ### External Sources

+- [Project Source Links](https://rwebaz.github.io/Medcoin-Crypto-Currency-Project/pages/Source-Links.html){:title="Click to Visit the Source Links for the Medcoin Crypto Currency Project"}{:target="_blank"}.
+Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.

 - [Medium: Building A Block Chain In Less Than An Hour](https://medium.freecodecamp.com/from-what-is-blockchain-to-building-a-blockchain-within-an-hour-4e738efc819d){:title="Click to Visit The Medium at Free Code Camp dot com ..."}{:target="_blank"}.
 Published by © 2017 [FreeCodeCamp.com](https://www.freecodecamp.com){:title="Click to Visit Free Code Camp dot com ..."}{:target="_blank"}.

-- [Project Source Links](https://rwebaz.github.io/Medcoin-Crypto-Currency-Project/pages/Source-Links.html){:title="Click to Visit the Source Links for the Medcoin Crypto Currency Project"}{:target="_blank"}.
-Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the current Home Page of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.
+**Note**.
+Please support the authors and publishers who aggregate the **Source Links** for our projects.